john-maybee/to-tat-solo-project/README.md

 );
 ```

-If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`
+[X] (changed the name of the database to `to_tat`) If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`

 ## Development Setup Instructions

+[X] change the localhost to 5001. (searched for all occurences of 5000 and changed all to 5001).

-- Run `npm install`
+- [X] Run `npm install`
-- Create a `.env` file at the root of the project and paste this line into the file:
+- [X] Create a `.env` file at the root of the project and paste this line into the file:
   ```
   SERVER_SESSION_SECRET=superDuperSecret
   ```
   While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
-- Start postgres if not running already by using `brew services start postgresql`
+- [X] Start postgres if not running already by using `brew services start postgresql`
-- Run `npm run server`
+- [X] Run `npm run server`
-- Run `npm run client`
+- [X] Run `npm run client`
-- Navigate to `localhost:3000`
+- [X] Navigate to `localhost:3000`

 ## Debugging

-To debug, you will need to run the client-side separately from the server.
+[X] To debug, you will need to run the client-side separately from the server.
 Start the client by running the command `npm run client`.
 Start the debugging server by selecting the Debug button.

 ![VSCode Toolbar](documentation/images/vscode-toolbar.png)